-Arrive in bustling Anchorage and grab your rental car or head to the train or bus station.
-It's a little over 4 hours to drive to Denali, about 6 hours by bus, and almost 8 hours by train; all are stunningly scenic trips.
+Arrive in bustling Anchorage and grab your rental car.
+Because this itinerary includes driving the Denali Highway, you'll need a rental that allows for travel on gravel roads, like Alaska 4x4 Rentals or Alaska Overlander.
+It's a little over 4 hours to drive to Denali.
 If there's time when you arrive, head to the park's visitor center to start getting acquainted with this vast expanse of nature.

 Day & Overnight in Denali

 2 View on Map